zeroruka/watchdog-flask/README.md

 ## Testing

 The application includes unit tests, which are located in the tests/ directory.
-The tests cover user registration, login, URL management, and scraper control.
+The tests cover user registration, login, URL management, and scraper control. (tests may be outdated)

 ## Running the Application